BolatovAlau/Asp.Net-Angular-Crud-with-Image/README.md

 # Asp.Net MVC + Angular CRUD Application

 Hi guys.
-This project in fact was a task of interview.
+This project in fact was a task of interviewer.
-Employer told me to do CRUD application (Create, Read, Update and Delete) The application also should has a filter, a grouping and an imageUploader.
+Employer told me to do CRUD application (Create, Read, Update and Delete).
+The application also should has a filter, a grouping and an imageUploading functionality.
-This project is just done so code is weak but it works Made with love and with principe "if it works don't touch it" hahahahhaha
+The code is not perfect but works.

 ### Installing

-Everithing is here, if you found a bag or something just like this, write we my friend, we will try to solve the problem, at least we will try hahahhahahahha the dota stored in .mdf database file, so you have to create a database which name is database.mdf.
-Here's a t-sql code
+If you found a bag or something just like this, write in issues, we will try to solve the problem.
+The data is stored in .mdf database file, so you have to create database1.mdf file.
+Here's a t-sql code for creating table

 ```
 CREATE TABLE [dbo].[Workers] (